OlegEremenko991/Messaging-WebSocket/README.md

 # Messaging app
-* Made for Tada.team.
+* Made for Tada.team
-* Uses websocket.
+* Uses websocket

 ## What you can do with this app
 1. Login to the chat (only latin letters and numbers allowed, no spaces, symbols or cyrillic letters)